 In winter, drivers must adapt their driving to weather and road conditions.
 Under the Highway Safety Code, drivers must slow down when visibility is reduced as a result of darkness, fog, rain or other precipitation, or when the roadway is slippery or not completely cleared.

-Winter tires are mandatory from December 15 to March 15 inclusive.
-Visit the Winter Preparation webpage to find out more.
+Winter tires are mandatory from December 1 to March 15 inclusive.

 Before leaving, make sure you can make your trip safely by consulting: